rynokins/enable-core-button-icons/README.md

 4. Activate the plugin in your WordPress admin.

 ### To-do
-- [ ] Store any text entered into buttons upon "Icon only" toggle.
+- [ ] Store any text entered into buttons upon "Icon only" toggle, so it can be replaced after "Icon only" is toggled off.
 - [ ] Figure out how to get front end enqueues to work in Playground. _(Playground link removed for now)_